 The painting is entitled Connecting Communities.
 There are eleven campsites to represent the hubs of Key Assets throughout Australia.
 The U shapes represent the children and adults within these hubs.
-The lines leading to and from the campsites are the connections of support between the hubs also the Paul Coolwell from Mununjali/Nunukul tribes who passed pathways and relationships within the communities that it has taken for the hubs to be started and successful.
+The lines leading to and from the campsites are the connections of support between the hubs also the pathways and relationships within the communities that it has taken for the hubs to be started and successful.
 The different colours of the campsites, represent the individual hubs and how they are a place of safety and security for children in their own communities.